 If you wish to tour both The Mark Twain House and the Harriet Beecher Stowe House, a discount is available.
 Please click here for more information.

-Here are the ticket prices for admission to the musuem and a tour of the Mark Twain House:
+Here are the ticket prices for admission to the museum and a tour of the Mark Twain House:

 *does not include the tour of the Mark Twain House.